samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```
 For simplicity, i will be referring to PHFetchResult as a smart-array.
-1. In essence, think of it as initializing an empty smart-array we will use in housing all the photos and videos we will be fetching from the photos library.
+1. In essence, think of it as initializing an empty smart-array we will use in holding all the photos and videos we will be fetching from the photos library.

-2. Initializing an empty array to hold the smart-albums.
+2. Initializing a regular array to hold the four smart-albums we will be fetching.

-3. Initializing an empty smart-array to house the user-created albums.
+3. Initializing a smart-array that will hold all the user-created albums.

-4. We will only be fetching those four distinct smart Albums from the photo library.
+4. We will only be fetching those four distinct smart-albums from the photo library.
 This is a list we will use to filter for them.
 You might be thinking, “Hey, what is this **PHAssetCollectionSubtype** thing ?”
 Well, PHAssetCollectionSubtype is simply an enumerable value that describes the particular subtype of a PHAssetCollection.
 Basically a way for us to specify which exact smart albums we want to fetch.